Student Housing Essentials

 - Graduate schools located on the Morningside Campus

 - First year transfer students enrolled in the School of Engineering's Combined Plan Program

-- American Language Program Students (ALP) enrolled in the School of Continuing Education.
-ALP students must contact firstname.lastname@example.org to request ALP Housing.
+- American Language Program Students - ALP students must contact email@example.com to request ALP Housing.
 ALP students do not apply for housing online.
-(Continuing Education Students are not otherwise eligible for housing.)

 Criteria for Housing Eligibility